-In addition to accreditations below, each of which conduct independent, external quality
+In addition to the accreditations listed below, each of which conducts an external

 Webster University carries full institutional accreditation from the Higher Learning Commission (HLC).
 The HLC is the highest-level accrediting agency for universities based in the north - central region of the United States.
 Webster University has maintained this accreditation since 1925, and this institutional accreditation applies for all locations where the University offers programs, worldwide.
 Students at Webster University Geneva therefore earn the same degree that is awarded in the United States.